 Anne Bossert designs and builds all of the studio furniture pictured on this website.
 She is a fiber artist and a woodworker rolled up into one person.
 While her designs are original, she is quite inspired by mid-twentieth century furniture and industrial design.

-I use a lot of color in my furniture because it makes me smile.
+I use color in my furniture because I enjoy the dynamism it brings.
 The same dyes are used on the wood as on the cloth so both elements have continuity of color.
 The cloth and wood are also coordinated with stripes.
 I use high-end plywoods in the construction of this furniture specifically for the striping effects I can achieve with its thin laminations.
 Because I enjoy playing with color within the structure of visual pattern, I dye and weave stripes into the fabric.

 Combining handwoven cloth with woodworking is a fun design challenge.
 It creates many creative problem-solving opportunities.
 I enjoy both the comfort of working with cloth and the physicality of working with wood.

 Textiles are an often overlooked, yet ubiquitous presence in our lives.
 Cloth provides warmth and comfort and also helps us to express our personal vision through clothing and decor.
 I deliberately create fabric thread by thread to demonstrate my appreciation for this thing that can be so beautiful and so important in our lives.
 But its functionality as fabric is removed to shift the focus to its beauty.
 By including it in a piece of furniture, functionality is restored, but with an unexpected twist.